What is Fibromyalgia?

 One of the life style changes, that often help, is the loss of weight, since a majority of patients who suffer from fibromyalgia are over-weight or even obese.
 For some patients, just the simple loss of weight can lessen this disease to within tolerable symptoms and also improve their quality of life.

 Mental preparation or mental control often aids with the discomfort of fibromyalgia.
-Often it is said that just the anticipation of pain is often more than the pain itself, so mind control can be quite meaningful in the management of this condition.
+Often it is said that just the anticipation of pain is often more than the pain itself.
+Thus, mind control can be quite meaningful in the management of this condition.
 Perfectionists seem to have more problem with fibromyalgia than others.
 They have such high expectations of themselves that this adds stress, which in itself, can bring on fibromyalgia.

 There are many symptoms of fibromyalgia, maybe a basket full, many often seen with other diseases.
 Just some of these are migraine headaches, fatigue, muscle pain, muscle soreness, sleeplessness, depression, anxiety, stress, stiffness, unclear mind, sensitivity to minor touch, etc.